SeojinYoon/ComputationalCognitiveModeling/README.md

 # ComputationalCognitiveModeling
-This source is for "ComputationalCognitiveModeling" class in Hanyang university.
-(2023-2) I checked sources on my mac and windows using r-studio(version: 2023.06.2+561).
+This repository is for "ComputationalCognitiveModeling" class in Hanyang university(2023-2).
+There are two kinds of directory the one is BayesianCognitiveModeling(Lee, M., & Wagenmakers, E. (2014)) and the other is ComputationalModeling(Farrell & Lewandowsky, S. (2018)).
+I checked the sources on my mac and windows using r-studio(version: 2023.06.2+561).

-# Dependency of BayesianCognitiveModeling (Lee, M., & Wagenmakers, E. (2014))
+# Dependency

+## BayesianCognitiveModeling
 For running codes in BayesianCognitiveModeling, You have to install some libraries (rstan, rtools).
 I checked these sources using following configuration.

 Windows 10 (builder version: 22H2)